abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/customfrontend.md

 }
 ```

-##### Login progress
+##### Login Progress

-Login progress is embedded in `span` HTML tags.
+The login progress indicator is embedded in `span` HTML tags.
 Each `projectNameSplitedStage` describes a step during the user's authentication and pod creation process.

 - projectNameSplitedStagea: `step 1`